aryakommineni/provising_vm/provision-sm-md-lg/README.md

 3. Provide the `Name` and `URL` for the repository:
    - **Name**: Local name to identify this repository.
 For example, `Example Workflows`.
    - **Url**: Git repository URL.
 For example, `https://github.com/ManageIQ/workflows-examples`.
+   - **SCM Branch**: Git repository branch name.
+For example, leave blank for running this demo or use a branch name like `sm-md-lg` if you are editing this example.
 4. Click **Save**.

 ## Create a Provisioning Dialog